ZiedBachoual/RehandZied/README.md

 # Rehand project

 Welcome to Rehand! this project is a mobile app designed to control your smart glove using IoT.
-This experience, was my first-ever Flutter project and also my end-of-study project! 🎓
+This experience, was my first-ever Flutter, PCB design and IoT project and also my end-of-studies project! 🎓

 # Overview